SneakerSociety/Concepts-Account-Gen/README.md

 Fully functional with proxy and captcha support, multithreaded aswell.

-If something is wrong with the script I will update it asap.
+If something is wrong with the script I will update it as soon as I can.

 @ASnkrSociety